Bill Cosby goes on trial, his legacy and freedom at stake

 “My dress was pulled up from the bottom, and it was pulled down from the top, and my breasts were out,” she said, crying.
 “And I felt naked.”

+“I felt embarrassed because I had a secret about the biggest celebrity in the world at the time and it was just me, just my word against his, and I was very afraid,” Johnson said.

+Cosby grinned and tapped his wooden cane as his lawyer questioned Johnson.

-Cosby arrived at the courthouse in the morning carrying a wooden cane and holding his spokesman’s arm for support as he walked past dozens of cameras.
+The comedian arrived at the courthouse in the morning holding his spokesman’s arm for support as he walked past dozens of cameras.

 “I want to be the person that I would like to have if the tables were turned,” she said.
 “Right now it’s the jury’s job and the jury’s decision to determine guilt or innocence.
 It’s not mine or anyone else’s.”